 $60,000 is a serious sum of money that gives you many different options for investing.

 With so many choices, it can feel like drinking from a fire hose to decide which one.
-To help in determining how to spend your 60k dollars, I put together what I would consider my top choices and how I would Invest if the money fell into my lap today.
+To help in determining how to spend your 60k dollars, I put together what I would consider my top choices and how I would Invest if this amount of money fell into my lap today.

 Ways to Invest 60k Dollars

 As detailed in our Betterment review, the service works by you taking a short survey.
-This survey determines how aggressive you want to be with your investments and tells their algorithms how to proceed with the mix of investment.
+This survey determines your risk tolerance for investing and provides their algorithms the information needed in creating your mix of investments.

 If you are looking for a hands-off way to invest, you will be hard-pressed to find a better option than Betterment.